Flag Change On New England Football Kit Causes Uproar - UrduPoint

 Flag Change On New England Football Kit Causes Uproar

-British Prime Minister Rishi Sunak on Friday waded into a row over a new England football shirt sold by Nike that changes the colours of the St George's Cross, saying "we shouldn't mess" with national flags

-London, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) British Prime Minister Rishi Sunak on Friday waded into a row over a new England football shirt sold by Nike that changes the colours of the St George's Cross, saying "we shouldn't mess" with national flags.
+London, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) British Prime Minister Rishi Sunak on Friday waded into a row over a new England football shirt designed by Nike that changes the colours of the St George's Cross, saying "we shouldn't mess" with national flags.

-The US sportswear firm revealed it had altered the cross, the flag of England, using purple and blue horizontal stripes in what it called a "playful update" ahead of Euro 2024, which starts in June.
+The US sportswear giant altered the appearance of the Cross -- the flag of England -- using purple and blue horizontal stripes in what it called a "playful update" to the shirt ahead of Euro 2024, which starts in June.

 Nike and the Football Association said the colours on the back of the collar -- different from the traditional red cross on a white background -- were inspired by the training kit worn by England's 1966 World Cup winners.

-But the decision has led to a furious backlash from some fans and former players, with leading politicians adding their voices.
+But the decision has led to a furious backlash from some fans and former players, with leading politicians weighing in.

 Sunak -- a fan of Championship side Southampton -- said he "prefers the original" England shirt.